If on a winter’s night

 Hannah Al-Baiaty (Stage Manager) is thrilled to be working with The Rogue Theatre again after previously stage-managing The Skin of Our Teeth, Love’s Labor’s Lost, Under Milk Wood, The Left Hand of Darkness, The Seafarer, Great Expectations, Twelfth Night and Passage.
 Hannah earned her BFA in Technical Theatre Production and Design from the University of Arizona.
 Her previous credits include Stage Manager for Under Construction Series: Ralph Lemon & Friends at Park Avenue Armory, Helen Simoneau Danse’s Flight Distance at Joyce SoHo, Tucson Folk Festival, Arizona Repertory Theatre’s productions of Avenue Q and Voice of the Prairie, Assistant Stage Manager for Eugene Opera's production of Nixon in China and Assistant Production Manager for Pipeline Theatre Company’s world premiere of Byuioo.
 She also spent five seasons as a Costume Technician for The Gaslight Theatre.
 Hannah would like to thank her husband, family, and friends for their endless support and love.

-Hannah Al-Baiaty’s stage management is supported
+Hannah Al-Baiaty’s stage management is supported in part by

 Shannon Wallace (Production Stage Manager) first came to The Rogue in 2015 to stage manage The Picture of Dorian Gray, and now serves as their Production Stage Manager and Operations Manager.
 She has worked on over 30 shows with The Rogue, some of her favorites include: The Picture of Dorian Gray, The Bridge of San Luis Rey, The Grapes of Wrath, Curious Incident, Much Ado About Nothing, Secret in the Wings, The Crucible, Mary Shelley’s Frankenstein, As You Like It and A Midsummer Night’s Dream.
 She graduated from the University of Arizona with a Bachelor of Fine Arts, focusing on both stage management and lighting design.
 During her time in school she worked on over 25 productions with Arizona Repertory Theatre.
 She has also worked for Arizona Theatre Company, the Oklahoma City Philharmonic, and the Contemporary American Theatre Festival.
 She spent a year living in Chicago and worked as the Operations Assistant for Mudlark Theater Company.
 She is grateful to be working full-time as a theater artist in her hometown.